 The Water Authority primarily uses proceeds of its bond issues to pay a portion of the design, acquisition, and construction of its capital construction projects, pursuant to its Capital Improvement Program.
 Its construction projects provide for the development, storage and transportation of water on behalf of its member agencies.

-Principal payments are made annually, per each bond issue’s retirement schedule, on May 1.
-Interest payments are made semi-annually on each May 1 and November 1.
+Typically, principal payments are made annually, per each bond issue’s retirement schedule, on May 1 and interest payments are made semi-annually on each May 1 and November 1.

 Has the Water Authority ever missed paying principal and/or interest, or ever defaulted, on any of its bond issues?

 No, the Water Authority has never missed any of its bond payments or defaulted on any of its bond issues.

 The Water Authority typically issues bonds when it is close to spending the proceeds from its last bond issue and needs to raise funds to pay for approximately 2 – 3 years of upcoming construction projects, pursuant to its Capital Improvement Program.
 From time to time, the Water Authority may also issue bonds to refinance outstanding debt obligations, as market conditions dictate.